MarkNicholls173/ifcsp2_project/README.md

 clone the git hub repo.

-for example, to clone into the current directory use
+for example, clone into the current directory use:

 `git clone https://github.com/MarkNichollsDVSA/ifcsp2_project .`

+## Opening the GUI

+run the main.py file

+for example, on windows:

+`py main.py`